Chinlinlee/dicom-ai-service/readme.md

- condaEnvName | string | The environment name of conda for calling AI model<br>ℹ For `conda` mode useCache | boolean | Use already cached DICOM files in local temporary directory postFunction | Function | The function after AI service response is returned
+ condaEnvName | string | The environment name of conda for calling AI model<br>ℹ For `conda` mode useCache | boolean | Use already cached DICOM files in local temporary directory postFunction | Function | The function after AI service response is returned customCmd | string | The custom command string, use when no any mode for your use case

 ## AICallerModel
 name | description